pact-foundation/pact-go/README.md

 ProviderStatesSetupURL: 	POST URL to set the provider state (see types.ProviderState)
 ```

-Example routes using the standard Go http package might look like this:
+Example routes using the standard Go http package might look like this, note
+the `/states` endpoint returns a list of available states for each known consumer:

 ```go
 // Return known provider states to the verifier (ProviderStatesURL):